Anthony-Mattson/mini-project/README.md

 - The web app than must return the current timestamp and “Automation for the People!”.
 - Must be over an SSL connection.

+- The final url for the project is : http://anthony.elasticoperations.com/ as well as http://anthony.elasticoperations.com/health

 ### Deployment

 - One click deploy with a single command.